eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 {% endhighlight %}

 </details><br>
-You can find explanations for what these arguments mean in the [OAuth2 Proxy docs](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview) but I want to give you some pointers on why these particular arguments are useful / required.<br>
+You can find explanations for what these arguments mean in the [OAuth2 Proxy docs](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview) but I want to give you some pointers on why these particular arguments are useful / required.

 <details>
 <summary>View table</summary>

-{% highlight md %}
 | Argument| Example value | Why is it needed? |
 | --- | --- | --- |
 | azure-tenant | "abcd1234-5678-91ef-23gh-ij4kl5mn6o" | Your Azure AD tenant id |